Memory layout and NumPy#

 BLAS (Basic Linear Algebra Subroutines) defines a set of interfaces to standard linear algebra functions.
 There are three BLAS variants: Level 1, 2, and 3.

-BLAS Level 1 defines functions that require \(O(n)\) computational complexity (\(n\) is the number of elements), such as vector addition, multiplication with scalars, or dot products.
+BLAS Level 1 defines functions that typically require \(O(n)\) operations (\(n\) is the number of vector entries), such as vector addition, multiplication by scalars, or dot products.

-BLAS Level 2 defines functions that require \(O(n^2)\) computational complexity, such as matrix-vector products or triangular solves.
+BLAS Level 2 defines functions that typically require \(O(n^2)\) operations, such as matrix-vector products or triangular solves.

-BLAS Level 3 defines functions that require \(O(n^3)\) computational complexity, of which the most important one is the matrix-matrix product.
+BLAS Level 3 defines functions that typically require \(O(n^3)\) operations, of which the most important one is the matrix-matrix product.

 A reference BLAS implementation exists from http://www.netlib.org.
 However, this should never be used in practice.
 The key to fast BLAS operations is implementations that optimally use the CPU cache architecture to minimise data transfer delays.
 Several BLAS libraries exist that are optimised for modern CPUs and not only exploit caching but also SIMD acceleration and multi-core processing.
 Examples of such libraries are Intel MKL, OpenBLAS, or BLIS.

-LAPACK is a library of advanced linear algebra functions such as linear system solves, eigenvalue problems, singular values, least-squares problems, etc., using BLAS.
-LAPACK routines are highly optimised to use matrix-matrix Level-3 BLAS operations whenever possible.
+LAPACK is a library of advanced linear algebra functions such as linear system solves, eigenvalue problems, singular value problems, and least-squares problems, built on top of BLAS.
+LAPACK routines are designed to use Level-3 BLAS matrix-matrix operations whenever possible.
 The reason is memory efficiency.
-The ratio of computational complexity to memory complexity for matrix-matrix products is \(O(n^3)\) to \(O(n^2)\).
-Hence, for larger problems, we have far more operations than memory accesses, which is desirable as memory accesses are slow.
+For matrix-matrix products, the arithmetic cost scales like \(O(n^3)\) whereas the data volume scales like \(O(n^2)\).
+Hence, for larger problems, we have far more operations than memory accesses, which is desirable because memory accesses are slow.

-NumPy links against available BLAS and LAPACK libraries to ensure the most efficient implementations of linear algebra operations.
-If NumPy is installed from conda-forge, then by default, the OpenBLAS library is used.
-Alternatively, one can also use Intel MKL.
+NumPy links against available BLAS and LAPACK libraries to ensure efficient implementations of linear algebra operations.
+Which backend is used depends on how NumPy was installed; common choices include OpenBLAS and Intel MKL.

 Python skills#